 As a result of ongoing Sustainability Team efforts, in 2014 Roots and Rhythm was designated a “near zero waste” festival.

 For 2015, the 10th anniversary of the Honesdale Roots and Rhythm Music and Arts Festival was “greener” than ever, as food vendors were asked to use only compostable or recyclable service-ware and over 90% of the festival’s waste was diverted from the landfill when compared to the 2009 festival.

 As a new 2016 Waste Watcher Award recipient, consistent with this year’s goal of “zero waste”, the Festival Board encourages the public to “Think Before You Throw” and please drop all waste into the appropriate and well-marked bins throughout the park.

-If anyone is interested in helping make a difference for the 2015 festival by volunteering for the many committees and/or jobs that are needed to put this tremendous festival on, please email email@example.com.
+If anyone is interested in helping make a difference for the 2016 festival by volunteering for the many committees and/or jobs that are needed to put on this tremendous festival, please email Ryan Williams at email@example.com.
 Please put “R&R Volunteer” in the subject of your email.

 End of 2015 festival – 29 bags of food waste/compostables heading to local farm.